China to India: The Great Manufacturing Migration

 Ease of Doing Business: Rapid online company formation, simplified GST, and digital export-import facilitation.

-Skilled Talent Pool: Every year, engineering and technical graduates enter the job market.
+Skilled Talent Pool: Engineering and technical graduates enter the job market every year.

 Infrastructure Push: Dedicated freight corridors, multi-modal logistics parks, and upgraded seaports.